electron/rfcs/text/0016-save-restore-window-state.md

 ## Unresolved questions
 *What parts of the design do you expect to resolve through the RFC process before this gets merged?*
-- Variable names and the entire API Spec.
+- Should we switch from `name` to something more descriptive?
+Should we use the existing unique identifier `id` and allow developers to pass a unique `id`?
+- Static event for `will-restore-window-state`?
+Since restoration happens during window construction, should we add `BaseWindow.on('will-restore-window-state', ...)` as a static event to allow `e.preventDefault()` call before the JS window object exists?
+Without a static event it won't be possible to listen to this event meaningfully.
+- Save events: Is it worth adding `will-save-window-state` and `saved-window-state`?
+Chromium's PrefService doesn't emit events, so this might be tricky to implement cleanly.

 ## Future possibilities

-Introduce custom behavior under `fallbackBehaviour` and `openBehaviour` parameters based on community requests.
+1) Introduce custom behavior under `fallbackBehaviour` and `openBehaviour` parameters based on community requests.

 * `openBehaviour` string (optional) - Special behavior when the window is opened.